Yoz75/Powders/readme.md

-Powders is a simple [TPT](https://github.com/The-Powder-Toy/The-Powder-Toy)-like game, but trying to be more physically correct (or not, haha)!
+Powders is a simple [TPT](https://github.com/The-Powder-Toy/The-Powder-Toy)-like game.
 The key feature -- you can add your own types without any coding!
 This game uses Entity-Component-System, you have to modify game's code to add new components, but you can just add a directory and some .json files to build your own particle type from already existing components!